 - Why are water rates going up if the drought requires us to use less water?

 The new rates take into consideration water conservation previously mandated by the State.
 It is anticipated that conservation will initially cause a 20%-28% reduction in consumption.
 Some of the costs of operating the water system go down when we use less water, such as the electrical costs of running the pumps.
 However, most of the costs do not depend on how much water is used, such as the cost of the distribution system, water quality monitoring, and debt payments on previous water bonds.
-There are also some extra expenses for keeping the wells operating adequately due to the drought, such as the loss of one well and repairs that are necessary to address lowered water tables in three other wells.
-Also in the next few years, there will be installation costs of additional above ground water storage needed to offset the system’s declining rate of water production.
+There are also extra expenses for keeping wells operating adequately due to the drought, such as the loss of one well and repairs that are necessary to address lowered water tables in three other wells.
+In the next few years, installation costs of additional above ground water storage will offset the system’s declining rate of water production.
 This additional storage is necessary so that sufficient water will be available during peak flows and to ensure adequate reserves for fire suppression.
-The water rates need to be set at a level so that the costs of operating the water system can be covered regardless of how much water is used.
+Water rates need to be set at a level where the costs of operating the water system can be covered regardless of how much water is used.

 - How were the rates determined?

 The City Council directed that a study be completed by a consultant specializing in the analysis of public utility service costs.
 The consultant reviewed current and projected costs in the sewer and water systems and determined whether adjustments to the rates were necessary to ensure that the systems could be safely operated and maintained.
 The analysis determined that increases were necessary to ensure that all costs could be covered.
 The rates need to cover routine operations and maintenance, major repair and replacement, and new capital projects required to sustain the sewer and water systems.
 The rates must also cover debt payments for bonds that were previously sold to make improvements to the utility systems.